Code-Elevate/Engine/README.md

 - `files[].name` (_optional_) The name of the file to upload, must be a string containing no path or left out.
 - `files[].content` (**required**) The content of the files to upload, must be a string containing text to write.
 - `files[].encoding` (_optional_) The encoding scheme used for the file content.
 One of `base64`, `hex` or `utf8`.
 Defaults to `utf8`.
 - `stdin` (_optional_) The text to pass as stdin to the program.
-Must be a string or left out.
+Must be a string, a string array or left out.
 Defaults to blank string.
 - `args` (_optional_) The arguments to pass to the program.
 Must be an array or left out.
 Defaults to `[]`.
 - `compile_timeout` (_optional_) The maximum time allowed for the compile stage to finish before bailing out in milliseconds.
 Must be a number or left out.
 Defaults to `10000` (10 seconds).
 - `run_timeout` (_optional_) The maximum time allowed for the run stage to finish before bailing out in milliseconds.
 Must be a number or left out.
-Defaults to `3000` (3 seconds).
+Defaults to `10000` (10 seconds).
 - `compile_memory_limit` (_optional_) The maximum amount of memory the compile stage is allowed to use in bytes.
 Must be a number or left out.
 Defaults to `-1` (no limit)
 - `run_memory_limit` (_optional_) The maximum amount of memory the run stage is allowed to use in bytes.
 Must be a number or left out.
 Defaults to `-1` (no limit)